CSR Tools

 The protection and promotion of employees is essential for sustainable companies.
 In the VSME standard, these topics are covered by:

-• B8 – Working conditions & employment structure: Information on the workforce, contract types and employee rights.
+• B8 - Working conditions and employment structure: Information on the workforce, contract types and employee rights.

-• B9 – Health & safety: Measures for accident prevention and workplace health promotion.
+• B9 - Health and safety: Measures for accident prevention and workplace health promotion.

-• B10 – Remuneration, collective agreements & further training: Wage transparency, further training opportunities and collective agreements.
+• B10 - Remuneration, collective agreements and further training: Wage transparency, further training opportunities and collective agreements.

 • C5 - Additional (general) information on the workforce: Extended information on the employment structure, including contract types, working models and diversity indicators.

-• C6 – Human rights policies & processes for own employees: Presentation of internal guidelines and measures to protect employee rights and human rights due diligence.
+• C6 - Human rights policies and processes for own employees: Presentation of internal guidelines and measures to protect employee rights and human rights due diligence.

 • C7 - Serious human rights abuses: Disclosure of potential or actual human rights abuses in own workforce, value chain and affected communities, and actions taken to prevent and remedy these.